The discovery of cells marked a significant milestone in the history of biology.

 Plastids can be classified into different types based on their functions and contents:

 a) Chloroplasts: These are the most well-known type of plastids and are responsible for photosynthesis.
 Chloroplasts contain pigments like chlorophyll that capture light energy from the sun and convert it into chemical energy.
-This energy is used to synthesize glucose and other organic molecules from carbon dioxide and water.
+This energy is used to synthesise glucose and other organic molecules from carbon dioxide and water.

 b) Chromoplasts: Chromoplasts are plastids that contain various pigments other than chlorophyll.
 These pigments give vibrant colours to flowers, fruits, and other plant parts, attracting pollinators and aiding in seed dispersal.